 Introduction to ‘Beneficial Effects of Psychedelics with a Special Focus on Addictions’

 The idea of this special issue originated at the Interdisciplinary Conference on Psychedelic Research, organised by the OPEN Foundation in 2012.
 OPEN was founded in 2007 in the Netherlands, in order to stimulate and advance scientific research into psychedelics.
-This special issue of CDAR takes an interdisciplinary approach to the topic of psychedelics and mental health, while maintaining a particular focus on applications of psychedelics in the fields of substance abuse and addiction.
-This special issue also takes a critical look at some widespread assumptions about psychedelics, introduces new ideas and suggests novel directions for future research.
+In this second part of the special interdisciplinary issue of CDAR, specific attention is paid to the role psychedelics may play in mental health, in particular with regard to addiction and drug dependence.

 Articles in this special issue: